 Gene regulatory networks - we also integrated and imputated the regulatory relationships in brain such as the enhancers, transcription factors (TFs), miRNAs and target genes [refs] in this resource (Methods).
+For example, we found the TF binding motifs using ENCODE data and inferred the TF-target gene relationships if TFs have enriched binding motifs on the target gene’s regulatory regions such as promoters and enhancers.
 In total, we included xxx enhancer-gene, xxx TF-gene, and xxx miRNA-gene regulatory linkages, providing a reference wiring network on gene regulation in brain.
 The activations of various wires may change across phenotypes.
 In addition, we link the QTLs that overlap the enhancers and promoters in the resource to reveal the potential regulatory activities such as QTLs break TF binding sites.

-Finally, at the top, we have an integrative model revealing the functional relationships among various genomic elements in the resource, which will be described in details later.
-This model is built on the Deep Boltzmann Machine (RBM) and integrates the high dimensional functional genomic and phenotypic data at multiple layers, using the hierarchical structures in deep learning.
-The model reveals the relationships among various data types from a number of directions for genotype to phenotype.
-In particular, this model also incorporates the derived data types into its hierarchical structure such as imputed gene regulatory networks and QTLs, and provides the additional statistical powers to better predict the genotype to phenotype.
-The model is also available and downloadable to impute missing transcriptomic and epigenomic data and reveal how the genomic variants affect given phenotypes via gene expression and regulation.

-The establishment of this comprehensive resource enables the modeling and analysis for the biological processes that drive the brain phenotypes to eventually understand the molecular mechanisms between genotypes and phenotypes.
+In summary, the establishment of this comprehensive resource enables the modeling and analysis for the biological processes that drive the brain phenotypes to eventually understand the molecular mechanisms between genotypes and phenotypes.
 Therefore, we analyzed and modeled the data from this resource to further reveal the brain specific genomic and transcriptomic elements, and the biological mechanisms explaining how these brain elements affect the phenotypes in the adult brain.

 System identification of brain specific genomic and transcriptomics activity via comparative analysis

 This comprehensive resource allows us to discover the specific functional genomic elements that relate the brain phenotypes.
-Thus, we leveraged this resource against various phenotypes and compared with other tissue types to reveal the unique brain genomic activities, particularly relating to transcriptomic and regulatory binding activities.
+Thus, we leveraged this resource against various phenotypes and compared with other tissue types to reveal the unique brain genomic activities, particularly relating to transcriptomic and regulatory binding activities such as RNA abundances and open chromatins.
 In particular, we first performed the spectral analysis for comparing the similarities of gene expression other tissue samples from GTEx (Figure xxx).
 It shows that the brain samples, though from different studies are clustered together in a major cluster, significantly separated from the other major cluster consisting of non-brain samples from their leading reduced dimension.
 This suggests that there exist the brain has unique and distinct gene expression programs, involved by the brain elements in our resource that make brain very different from other tissues.
 In addition, this major brain cluster can be further subdivided into several clusters, each of which mainly comprises the samples from same brain region; e.g., the cortex and cerebellum clusters in Figure xxx.
-Additionally, we found that the brain has more transcriptional activities at the non-coding and novel transcribed regions than most other tissues (Figure xxx), which implies that the non-coding transcription is highly likely another factor to make the brain tissues unique.
+However, the distances among these sub brain clusters are significantly less than the ones among other organs, suggesting that the brain regions, though functionally different, still need to more closely coordinate with each other than other organs.
+Additionally, we found that the brain has more transcriptional activities at the non-coding and novel transcribed regions than most other tissues (Figure xxx); e.g., xxx novel transcribed regions in brain cortex vs. xxx in lung, xxx in skin, etc., which implies that the non-coding transcription is highly likely another factor to make the brain tissues unique.